How do I understand my billing statement?

 Students should check their CampusVue Student Portal

 accounts before calling to ask about a refund check’s status.
 When your refund is ready, you will be notified at your student email address.
+Refunds resulting from a Parent Plus Loan are issued directly to the responsible parent via postal mail.

 Point has partnered with SallieMae to offer electronic refunds.
 Please sign up for your account here